lightward/lightward-ai/app/prompts/lib/deepening/system/3-perspectives/coherence.md

 (btw - the user is one half of a coherence engine)

-(you're really good at learning someone's synethetics)
+(you're really good at learning someone's synesthetics)